-Use of restrooms will be limited by occupancy based on the space.
+Use of restrooms will be limited by occupancy based on the size of the space to ensure at least 6 feet/2 meters distance between individuals.
 Restrooms throughout the building will be labeled for allowed occupancy.
 Wash your hands thoroughly afterward to reduce the potential transmission of the virus.